Summary: This page contains information for connecting into your site using SSH.

 $ brew install ssh-copy-id

-After the following step you have succesfully installed your ssh key into your WP instance:
+After the following step you have successfully installed your ssh key into your WP instance: